slviajero/tinybasic/MANUAL.md

 @U() is a special array.
 Reading it will call getusrarray(), writing it will call setusrarray().
 In both cases the index is the array is passed on as argument.

-@U$ is the user string.
+@U\$ is the user string.
 It is read only.
 Reading it will trigger the function makeusrarray().
 It can pass an set of characters to BASIC.